Snipa22/xanaxbetter/README.md

 support (so if you don't want to upload V2, just remove it from this list).
 `media` is a list of lossless media types you want to consider for transcoding.
-The default value is all What.CD lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'.
+The default value is all Xanax.Rip lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'.
 `24bit_behaviour` defines what happens when the program encounters a FLAC